shackbarth/xtuple/readme.md

 require the [node-xt](http://github.com/xtuple/node-xt) framework as a dependency.
 It is possible to, from the project root, execute `npm install` and have it clone another copy for you.
 Rather than do this, from the root of the [node-datasource](http://github.com/xtuple/node-datasource) repository, `mkdir node_modules`.
 Then `cd node_modules` and `ln -s ../../node-xt ./xt`.
 This way, the local pieces will be sharing the
 [node-xt](http://github.com/xtuple/node-xt) installation.
 If you have not already done so, make sure to execute `npm install` from within the [node-xt](http://github.com/xtuple/node-xt) project root, if you have already setup [node-router](http://github.com/xtuple/node-router) you will have already done this.
-From the [node-datasource](http://github.com/xtuple/node-datasource) project root, you need to initialize the embedded [node-schemas](http://github.com/xtuple/node-schemas) submodule with `git submodule init --update`.
+From the [node-datasource](http://github.com/xtuple/node-datasource) project root, you need to initialize the embedded [node-schemas](http://github.com/xtuple/node-schemas) submodule with `git submodule update --init`.

 All of the configuration options for the [node-datasource](http://github.com/xtuple/node-datasource) are in the `config.js` file (modified by you) or in any other configuration file and specified by the `-c` flag from the command-line at command invocation.
 It is recommended that a copy of the `config.js` file be made (e.g. `config_local.js`) so that subsequent pulls will not discard your changes to the file.
 Most likely you will only need to modify the portion of the configuration that deals with the server key/certificate/salt files, possibly the proxy service if you are running that from a different server or network interface.